upendradhamala/Second-Hand-Seller/README.md

 # Second-Hand-Products-Sell

-#### Please give this project a star if you this helped you in any way.
+#### Please give this project a star if this helped you in any way.

 This is a MERN project specially for selling and buying the second hand products.